Waterfall charts in PowerPoint: your step-by-step guide

 Data in your chart can either be:

-- A total, meaning the value is seen as a column that connects to the horizontal x-axis.
+- A total or subtotal, meaning the column is connected to the horizontal x-axis.

-- A sub-total, meaning the value is seen as a floating box.
+- A contributing value, meaning the column is seen as a floating box.

 Tick or untick the ‘Set as total’ checkbox to toggle a datapoint between the two.
-To access this checkbox, double-click on the datapoint to open its ‘Format Data Point’ task pane.
+To access this checkbox, click twice on the datapoint to open its ‘Format Data Point’ task pane.
 You will see the checkbox under ‘Series Options’.

 Style and format your waterfall chart